 How often should this be done?
 Allocating an ongoing budget to upgrade CiviCRM regularly is the best approach.
 At a minimum, CiviCRM should be upgraded once a year.

 How much will this cost?
-At a minimum, there should be budget allocated for one upgrade each year (approximately $900).
-If organization desires to have all recent features implemented as soon as they become available, that budget would be $3,000 to $4,000, to support multiple upgrades during the year.
+At a minimum, there should be budget allocated for one upgrade each year (approximately $700).
+If the organization desires to have all recent features implemented as soon as they become available, that budget would be $2,000 to $3,000 to support multiple upgrades throughout the year.

 We encourage all clients to improve their website and database systems as needed, on an ongoing basis.
 The goal is to keep improving the user experience, to take advantage of new interfaces and features.
 In some cases, your staff, volunteers or public visitors will have used a new kind of interface on other websites and will expect your site to work the same way.
 In other cases, you will have discovered a new need that you realize could be addressed through the website.
 It can be important to expand the website to address that need.
 In some cases, staff or volunteers may be frustrated that the website doesn't deal with a new membership renewal process, for example, and it may cause them to use other tools instead of the website, which may decrease your efficiency.